alecgargett/ag-rdmp/rdmp.md

 #### **VS Code**

 VS code is what is generally recommended, and with good reasons.
-It is a great editor (and more), but there are plenty of great free resources on how to use it efficiently, including YouTube [videos](https://www.youtube.com/results?search_query=visual+studio+code) and [playlists](https://www.youtube.com/results?search_query=visual+studio+codeandsp=EgIQAw), and some basic introductory articles such as this one: https://www.codecademy.com/article/visual-studio-code or if you want to buy a short course, there are some on Coursera and Udemy.
+It is a great editor (and more), but there are plenty of great free resources on how to use it efficiently, including YouTube [videos](https://www.youtube.com/results?search_query=visual+studio+code) and [playlists](https://www.youtube.com/results?search_query=visual+studio+codeandsp=EgIQAw), and some basic introductory articles such as [this one](https://www.codecademy.com/article/visual-studio-code) from Codecademy, or if you want to buy a short course, there are some on Coursera and Udemy.

 #### **Other source-code editors**

 There are basically two types of alternative to VS Code that are meaningully different in functionality: command line editors that are desinged to be used without a mouse like Vim and NeoVim, and IDEs like those from JetBrains, which are designed to offer more features (that you probably won't need as a beginner), and are often premium paid products.
 The best bet, until you have a very good reason not to, is to use VS Code.

-### **Version control**
+### **Version Control**

 #### **Git and Github**